Revelations (McCoy Tyner album)

-Revelations is an album by McCoy Tyner released on the Blue Note label.
+Revelations is an album by jazz pianist McCoy Tyner released on the Blue Note label.
 It was Tyner's first solo piano album since Echoes of a Friend (1972) and first Blue Note recording (apart from 1985's It's About Time with Jackie McLean) since Asante (1970).
-It was recorded in October 1988 and features thirteen solo performances by Tyner recorded at Merkin Hall.
-The Allmusic review by Scott Yanow states that "This is a rather special project from one of the finest jazz pianists of the past 35 years".
+It was recorded at Merkin Hall in New York City in October 1988.